-Apple is as meticulous about leak control as a dentist is about a patient brushing teeth and no better way to exemplify Apple’s precautions than to show something that has been in captivity for quite some time.
+Apple is about as meticulous about leak control as a dentist is about a patient brushing their teeth.
+There is no better way to exemplify Apple’s precautions than to show something that has been in captivity for quite some time.

-For example: Apple’s SwitcherBoard app is well-hidden, recently removed from the Apple Store hidden with link-only availability and is now only downloadable with certain keychains and a specified VPN.
+Apple’s SwitcherBoard app is well-hidden, it was recently removed from the Apple Store and it is now hidden with link-only availability that can only be only downloaded with certain keychains and a specified VPN.

 The software is known for “Diagnostics” and features an application called “MMI” (version 1096.5) boasting a plethora of odd functions in a style similar to that of “Skank Phone.”
 MMI’s features include options for the device’s compass, gyroscope, accelerometer, buttons, and more with other software options such as “pattern” and “cover.”
-Screenshots and a full list of MMI options after the break.